Local sensitivity-preserving random data down-sampling for experimental design: Preview of technical preparations

 \subsection{Sampling Algorithms}

-Sampling is the class of tasks aimed at drawing representative samples from a desired distribution (sometimes referred to as target distribution).
-Throughout this section, we denote $\tilde \mu$ as our desired distribution.
-This task is frequently called upon in the context of Bayesian sampling, where the target distribution is the posterior distribution $\tilde \mu(u)\doteq\mu_\pos(u|y)\propto \mu_\prior(u)l(y|u)$, and thus a drawing from this distribution provides one solution to the associated inverse problem.
+Sampling {algorithms are designed to} draw representative samples from a desired distribution (sometimes referred to as target distribution).
+This task is frequently called upon in the context of Bayesian sampling, where the target distribution is the posterior distribution {with density $\tilde \pi(\xi )\doteq\pi_\pos(\xi |y)\propto l(y|\xi )\pi_\prior(\xi )$ given in terms of the data likelihood $l(y|\xi)$ and the prior density $\pi_\prior$ in finite dimensions.} A {realization} from this distribution provides one {instance of $\xi$ that is likely to have generated the observed data $y$}.
 In general, due to the positivity of a probability measure, we denote the target distribution

-where $\Phi$ is sometimes referred to as the potential, and $\propto$ means that $\tilde \mu$ is normalized to be integrable to $1$.
+where $\Phi$ is sometimes referred to as the potential, and $\propto$ means that $\tilde \pi$ is normalized to integrate to $1$.

-Classical methods are predominantly of \gls{mcmc} type.
-The strategy is to design a Markov chain whose invariant measure is the target distribution.
+Classical methods include \gls{mcmc}-type algorithms.
+The{ir} strategy is to design a Markov chain whose invariant measure is the target distribution.
 When a sample walks through this Markov chain, in time, the distribution of the sample converges to the target distribution.
-Most well-known examples include Langevin Monte Carlo, Hamiltonian Monte Carlo, and Metropolis-Hasting LMC, and so on \cite{dalalyan2019user,RobertsTweedy_1996_ConvergenceMALA,cheng2018underdamped,chen2014stochastic,mangoubi2021mixing,bou2013nonasymptotic,dwivedi2019log}.
+Most well-known examples include Langevin Monte Carlo, Hamiltonian Monte Carlo, and Metropolis-Hastings LMC, and so on, compare \cite{bou2013nonasymptotic,chen2014stochastic,cheng2018underdamped,dalalyan2019user,dwivedi2019log,mangoubi2021mixing,RobertsTweedy_1996_ConvergenceMALA}.